 NOTES: For the purposes of this report, the data are limited to persons who have been relocated permanently to a third country.
-Data on the 15 IOM relocations to Australia are valid as of December 1, 2021, and data on the 393 relocations to Canada are valid as of December 7, 2021, and represent individuals arriving at their final destination between September 7, 2021, and November 15, 2021.
-These relocations involved Afghan evacuees who had a nexus to Canada or Australia and were funded by the countries to which the evacuees were relocated, not by the U.S. Government.
+Data on the 15 IOM relocations to Australia and the 437 relocations to Canada are valid as of January 31, 2022, and represent individuals arriving at their final destination between September 7, 2021, and January 31, 2022.
+These relocations involved Afghan evacuees who had a nexus to Canada or Australia and who were funded by the countries to which the evacuees were relocated, not by the U.S. Government.

-Data on the Afghan evacuee who was relocated to Canada by IOM in coordination with CBP was provided by CBP on December 31, 2021.
+Data on the Afghan evacuee who was relocated to Canada by IOM in coordination with CBP was provided by CBP on December 31, 2021 and remained valid as of January 31, 2022.

-Data on the Afghan evacuee who withdrew his application for admission and was relocated for onward travel to Turkey was provided by CBP on December 31, 2021.
+Data on the Afghan evacuee who withdrew his application for admission and was relocated for onward travel to Turkey was provided by CBP on December 31, 2021 and remained valid as of January 31, 2022.

-Data on the additional Afghan evacuee who withdrew his application for admission and was relocated to Qatar for onward travel was provided by CBP on December 31, 2021.
+Data on the additional Afghan evacuee who withdrew his application for admission and was relocated to Qatar for onward travel was provided by CBP on December 31, 2021 and remained valid as of January 31, 2022.

 METHODOLOGY: Subject-level data on IOM relocations were provided by IOM through DOS and include confirmed arrivals in Canada and Australia by location and date.
-Data on DHS withdrawals of application for admission were provided by DHS U.S. Immigration and Customs Enforcement (ICE) and CBP.
+Data on DHS withdrawals of application for admission were provided by U.S. Immigration and Customs Enforcement (ICE) and CBP.

-(x) The number of Afghan evacuees who do not fall into any of the above categories: 36,433.
+(x) The number of Afghan evacuees who do not fall into any of the above i-vii categories: 38,858.

-NOTES: The vast majority of Afghan evacuees who entered the United States were granted humanitarian parole by CBP on a case-by-case basis at a U.S. port of entry (see § 2503(b)(1)(C) below).
+NOTES: CBP granted humanitarian parole, on a case-by-case basis, to the vast majority of Afghan evacuees who entered the United States at a U.S. port of entry (see § 2503(b)(1)(C) below).
 Evacuees who were not identified within any of the above categories include:

-- Afghan evacuees who were family members of American citizens or LPRs and who lacked a valid immigrant or nonimmigrant visa; - Afghan evacuee family members of SIV holders, SIV applicants, and P-1 or P-2 refugee referrals who were not included as derivatives of the principal applicant, including extended family members; - Afghan evacuees who are eligible to apply for the SIV program but had not yet applied and have not yet been identified by a department or agency as being eligible to apply for the SIV program; and, - Afghan evacuees who would be eligible for a P-1 or P-2 refugee referral, including those who lack the time in service requirement for the SIV program, but who are not being referred because they are now located in the United States or because they have not been identified by their associated department, agency, or outside organization.
+- Afghan evacuees who are family members of American citizens or LPRs and who lacked a valid immigrant or nonimmigrant visa; - Afghan evacuee family members of SIV holders, SIV applicants, and P-1 or P-2 refugee referrals who were not included as derivatives of the principal applicant, including extended family members; - Afghan evacuees who are eligible to apply for the SIV program but who had not applied yet and have not been identified yet by a department or agency as being eligible to apply for the SIV program; and, - Afghan evacuees who would be eligible for a P-1 or P-2 refugee referral, including those who lack the time-in-service requirement for the Afghan SIV program, but who are not being referred because they now are located in the United States or because they have not been identified by their associated department, agency, or outside organization.

-METHODOLOGY: This category was calculated by identifying unique individuals in the combined datasets covering Afghan evacuees present in the United States, Afghan evacuees currently located at the U.S. military base in Doha, or Afghan evacuees currently located in the third country transit site in Abu Dhabi who were not identified as belonging to any of the subsets of evacuees discussed above.
+METHODOLOGY: This category was calculated by identifying unique individuals in the combined datasets covering Afghan evacuees present in the United States, Afghan evacuees located at the U.S. military base in Doha, or Afghan evacuees located in the third country transit site in Abu Dhabi who were not identified as belonging to any of the subsets of evacuees discussed above.